 - The NuGet Installer step now supports Mac OS.

 The Xamarin License step is no longer necessary and has been removed from the build templates.
-As part of this effort we will also deprecate the task.
+As part of this effort we are deprecating the task.
 All build definitions that use this task should be updated to remove it in order to prevent any disruption when the task is finally removed.

-Finally, the Xamarin build definition templates were enhanced to use these new tasks.
+Finally, we have enhanced the Xamarin build definition templates to use these new tasks.
 Build your Xamarin app.

 Docker integration for build and release management